nikkijuk/fullstack-web-developer-transformation/README.md

 ### Principles

+I need to define guiding principles behind technological choices, which allows me to concentrate to essence.

 * Programming style: Functional?
 * Programming model: Reactive?
 * Architecture: SPA?
 MV..?
 * Layouts: Responsive?

+My current mantra is: Functional Reactive apps, which have responsive layout - but this leaves still lot open.

 ## Technologies

+It's essential question which technologies work together to allow me to develop elegant, easy to maintain and easy to extend web applications.

 * Javascript 'dialect': ES5?
 ES6?
 TypeScript? ..?
 * CSS 'dialect' : CSS3?
 LESS?
 SASS?
 * Frameworks: AngularJs?
 React?
 Elm?
-* Libraries: Cycle.js
+* Reactive libraries: Cycle.js?
+RxJs?
+Reactive.js?
+Bacon.js?
 * Mobile: Cordova?
 Ionic?
 React Native?
 Html5?

+It's just not applicable to try all of these, so I'll let [ThoughtWorks Technology Radar] (https://www.thoughtworks.com/de/radar) to guide me.

 ## Plan

-I've decided to go formalize my learning effort around MOOC course, and found one from [Coursera] (https://www.coursera.org/specializations/full-stack)
+I've decided to formalize my learning effort around MOOC course, and found one from [Coursera] (https://www.coursera.org/specializations/full-stack)

-Course alone wouldn't be enought, so I'd decided to harvest some resources which get me forward.
+Course alone wouldn't be enought, so I've decided to harvest some resources which get me forward.
 I prefer having some books in addtion to online references.

 # References